willyhutw/ansible-role-k8s-preset/README.md

 # K8S ansible role

-This is a Ansible role to install K8S by using kubeadm
+This is a Ansible role to prepare K8S cluster environment.

 ## Requirements